Saketh227/Deep-Learning/README.md

 ```

 ```
-The first layer of a neural network is called the input layer and the last layer is known as the output layer.
+* The first layer of a neural network is called the input layer and the last layer is known as the output layer.
-All the other layers between input and output are known as hidden layers.
+* All the other layers between input and output are known as hidden layers.
-A neural network can have any number of hidden layers.
+* A neural network can have any number of hidden layers.

-Each layer of the neural network consists of a bunch of neurons.
+* Each layer of the neural network consists of a bunch of neurons.
-At neurons the actual data processing takes place.
+* At neurons the actual data processing takes place.

-The information is transferred from one layer to another layer via weighted channels.
+* The information is transferred from one layer to another layer via weighted channels.
-These channels transform the input data within the hidden layers.
+* These channels transform the input data within the hidden layers.
-The input gets multiplied with the weight value of the channel and then output is passed to the next layer.
+* The input gets multiplied with the weight value of the channel and then output is passed to the next layer.
-On getting the information from the previous layer, current layer neurons get activated and start their processing.
+* On getting the information from the previous layer, current layer neurons get activated and start their processing.
-During this whole process weights of each channel are continuously adjusted in order to give the best results.
+* During this whole process weights of each channel are continuously adjusted in order to give the best results.
 ```

 # What is Deep Learning?
 ```
+    * Deep learning is a branch of machine learning where the machine learn in a similar way to that of a human brain.
+                                    (or)
-    * Deep learning is a branch of machine learning which is completely based on artificial neural networks, as neural network is going to mimic the human brain
+      which is completely based on artificial neural networks, as neural network is going to mimic the human brain
 ```
 ![img_3.png](img_3.png)